- 1 Section 3.1. RoofStar Guarantee Program

 - Requirements for all guarantee terms are located below in Article 188.8.131.52.

-A RoofStar Guarantee is available for almost any roof design, provided its design and construction conforms to this Standard.
+A RoofStar Guarantee is available for almost any roof design, provided its design and construction conforms to the requirements published in the RGC Standards.
 Nevertheless, there are limitations and conditions.
 They are listed on the Guarantee Certificate, and include (without limitation) the following (as they are applicable to the type of project):

 - The RoofStar Guarantee covers leaks resulting from new materials purchased, supplied and installed by the Contractor.
 All new materials incorporated into a Project intended to qualify for a RoofStar Guarantee must be expressly accepted by the RGC and listed in the Roofing Practices Manual.
 Accepted Materials include (without limitation)